RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

  - Atheros AR9271 <- _present at TP-Link TL-WN722N or Alfa AWUS036NHA (2.4Ghz - USB)_
  - Realtek RTL8723BE <- _present at Realtek RTL8723BE card (2.4 Ghz - PCIe)_

 Of course, there are more compatible and fully working chipsets, these are only some examples.
+And of course there are more cards using the chipsets listed as well.

 __Chipsets with known problems__: